josephluck/helix/docs/Rendering.md

 # Rendering

 Helix support multiple render targets through the `renderer` property.
-Typically, Helix is rendered with React and it's super simple:
+Typically, Helix is rendered with React and it's super simple to set up:

 ```javascript
 import helix from 'helix-js'